 What Makes It Stand Out:

-QuickNode’s entry into RaaS makes it an attractive choice for teams already leveraging its infrastructure, giving them the ability to extend their dApps into dedicated, scalable rollups without changing providers.
-Its trusted uptime, global node network, and robust API layer position it as one of the most reliable Rollup as a Service providers in 2025.
+QuickNode’s entry into RaaS makes it an attractive choice for teams already using its infrastructure, giving them the ability to extend their dApps into dedicated, scalable rollups without changing providers.
+Its trusted uptime, global node network, and reliable API layer position it as one of the most reliable Rollup as a Service providers in 2025.

 Performance Benchmarks: Comparing Transaction Throughput, Finality Times, and Uptime Records